OpenBuildings/jam/guide/jam/associations.md

 ?>
 ```

-### Helper Methods for Jelly_Collection
+### Helper Methods for Jam_Collection

-Along with the basic array stuff, `Jelly_Collection` implements some useful helper methods
+Along with the basic array stuff, `Jam_Collection` implements some useful helper methods

 * meta()
 * as_array()